newjersey/innovation.nj.gov/content/_join/product-service-designer.md

 published: true
 ---

-We are seeking a product or service designer with at least 5 years of experience who is apply design practices to improving digital service delivery in New Jersey.
+We are seeking a product or service designer with at least 5 years of experience who is dedicated to applying design practices to improve government digital service delivery for the State of New Jersey.

 As a part of the team, your responsibilities may include: